gabops/ansible-role-docker/README.md

     docker_cli_version: "5:19.03"
 ```

-- The role will detect automatically the home dir of the users defined on `docker_user_config` and will create inside the `.docker/config.json` file.
+- The role will detect automatically the home dir of the users defined on `docker_user_config` by consulting the value on `/etc/passwd`.

-- For some values (p.g psFormat) in the key `config` defined on `docker_user_config` you may need to use the prefix !unsafe.
-The reason for this is avoiding to render the double curly braces, otherwise Ansible will assume is a Jinja value and will try to render it.
+- For some values (p.g psFormat) in the key `config` defined on `docker_user_config` you may need to use the prefix `!unsafe`.
+The reason for this is avoiding to render the double curly braces that Docker uses, otherwise Ansible will assume is a Jinja value and will try to render it.
 See Example Playbook.

 Dependencies
 ------------